Actor Sonu Sood involved in tax evasion of over Rs 20 crore, says Income Tax department

 The 48-year-old actor grabbed national spotlight for helping migrants reach their home states during the nationwide lockdown last year in the wake of the COVID-19 pandemic.

-The Income Tax Department on Saturday said actor Sonu Sood and his associates had evaded tax worth over Rs 20 crore.
+The tax department claimed that Sood used to route his unaccounted income in the form of bogus unsecured loans from many bogus entities.
+Investigations so far have found 20 such entries, it added.
+“They have accepted to have issued cheques in lieu of cash.

+There have been instances where professional receipts have been camouflaged as loans in the books of accounts for the purpose of evasion of tax,” a CBDT statement read.

-The Central Board of Direct Taxes (CBDT) further added that I-T Department conducted a search and seizure operation at various premises of Sonu Sood in Mumbai and also at a Lucknow-based group of industries engaged in infrastructure development.
+Earlier, I-T sleuths had conducted a search and seizure operation at various premises of the 47-year-old actor in Mumbai and a Lucknow-based real estate development firm with which Sood has links.
+A total of 28 properties spread over Mumbai, Lucknow, Kanpur, Jaipur, Delhi, and Gurgaon were covered in the search operation?

-"The total amount of tax evaded unearthed so far, amounts to more than Rs 20 crore", the department said.

-During the course of search at the premises of the actor &his associates, incriminating evidence pertaining to tax evasion found.
-The main modus operandi followed by the actor had been to route his unaccounted income in form of bogus unsecured loans from many bogus entities: CBDT— ANI (@ANI) September 18, 2021
+The search operations at the premises of the Lucknow-based firm unearthed incriminating evidence pertaining to tax evasion and irregularities in the books of account, the CBDT added.

+The search revealed the group was allegedly involved in bogus billing of subcontracting expenses and siphoning off funds.
+The tax department recovered evidence of such bogus contracts worth Rs 65 crore, it said.
+It added that the Lucknow group has entered into a dubious circular transaction to the tune of Rs 175 crore with an infrastructure company based in Jaipur.